Phillies Citizens Bank Park Gets Major-League Stadium Expansion Joint Treatment

 EMSEAL’s approach to stadium joint sealing provides a single source for expansion joints featuring technologies best suited to the many joint applications in a sports facility.

-Phillies Ballpark features technologies from a range of options to suit joint conditions while ensuring continuity of seal in changes in plane and direction as well as between technologies.
+Phillies Ballpark features technologies from a range of options to suit joint conditions while ensuring continuity of seal in changes in plane and direction as well as at transitions between technologies.
 EMSEAL’s Migutan, Horizontal Colorseal, Seismic Colorseal, and Thermaflex systems were all used, often meeting each other where bowl-to-concourse, concourse-to-wall, bowl-to-knee wall, concourse-to-suite walls, meet.
 All of these conditions were handled in a manner that ensures continuity of seal within and between each technology.

 A closer look at how this was accomplished within the Thermaflex systems used, illustrates how EMSEAL (the manufacturer) and SMS (the expansion joint joint sub contractor) met their obligations under the collaborative approach taken in ensuring watertight stadium expansion joints.